iobeam/iobeam/README.md

 ## Installation ##

+Included with each of [releases](https://github.com/iobeam/iobeam/releases) are binary executables (both 32- and 64-bit) for OSX (darwin), Linux, and Windows.
+This is the easiest way to use the CLI, simply download the one that corresponds to your platform, rename it `iobeam`, and make sure it is executable.

+### Building and installing from source

 Install `Go` if not already installed (e.g., `brew install go` on Mac OS X).
 Make sure you set your `GOPATH` (e.g., export GOPATH=~/go) and that the `GOPATH` exists.
 We recommend using Go 1.4.2 or newer; some older versions may have SSL certificate issues.